IBM/integrity-enforcer/docs/README_QUICK.md

 ```
 In this document, we clone the code in `/home/repo/integrity-enforcer`.

-### Prepape namespace for installing IV
+### Prepape namespace for installing Integrity Verifier

-You can deploy IV to any namespace.
-In this document, we will use `integrity-verifier-ns` to deploy IV.
+You can deploy Integrity Verifier to any namespace.
+In this document, we will use `integrity-verifier-operator-system` to deploy Integrity Verifier.
 ```
 oc create ns integrity-verifier-ns oc project integrity-verifier-ns
 ```
 All the commands are executed on the `integrity-verifier-ns` namespace unless mentioned explicitly.

-### Define public key secret in IV
+### Define public key secret in Integrity Verifier

-IV requires a secret that includes a pubkey ring for verifying signatures of resources that need to be protected.
-IV supports X509 or PGP key for signing resources.
-The following steps show how you can import your signature verification key to IV.
+Integrity Verifier requires a secret that includes a pubkey ring for verifying signatures of resources that need to be protected.
+Integrity Verifier supports X509 or PGP key for signing resources.
+The following steps show how you can import your signature verification key to Integrity Verifier.

 First, you need to export public key to a file.
 The following example shows a pubkey for a signer identified by an email `signer@enterprise.com` is exported and stored in `/tmp/pubring.gpg`.
 (Use the filename `pubring.gpg`.)